 I’ve finally updated my H2OBungalow home tour.
-The nice thing about putting my home tour together and updating it from time to time is that it’s always fun to see how far we’ve come.
+The nice thing about putting a home tour together and updating it from time to time is that it’s always fun to see how far we’ve come.
 Which is good.
 Taking on a project house that needs literally everything is a long term commitment.
 A gentle reminder of just how much we’ve accomplished is good for the psyche and the heart.

-One of my projects was to paint the outside of my home.
+One of my big initial projects was to paint the outside of my home.
 Yes, I did it all by myself..and saved a bundle too!

 Come on in!

 My office/studio is located to the right as you walk in the front door.
 When we moved in, it was the third bedroom.
 I closed off the door entry which was in our kitchen and added a doorway near the front door.
 It makes a perfect office/studio and has lots of natural light.
 My DIY Multi Colored Wood Plank Wall ties these two spaces together beautifully.

 When a home has had lots of owners and a few additions over time, it begins to have odd spaces.
 I mentioned our dining area is 7 feet wide, well … there’s a matching space on the other side of the room as well.